morpho-org/morpho-blue-oracles/README.md

 # Morpho Blue Oracles

-[Morpho Blue](https://github.com/morpho-org/morpho-blue) is a trustless lending primitive that offers unparalleled efficiency and flexibility.

-Morpho Blue Oracles are contracts that can be used as oracles for markets on Morpho Blue.
+Morpho Blue Oracles are contracts that can be used as oracles for markets on [Morpho Blue](https://github.com/morpho-org/morpho-blue).
-The oracles must implement the `IOracle` interface defined in [`IOracle.sol`](https://github.com/morpho-org/morpho-blue/blob/main/src/interfaces/IOracle.sol#L9): it is supposed to return the price of 1 asset of collateral token quoted in 1 asset of loan token.
+The oracles implement the `IOracle` interface defined in [`IOracle.sol`](https://github.com/morpho-org/morpho-blue/blob/main/src/interfaces/IOracle.sol#L9): they return the price of 1 asset of collateral token quoted in 1 asset of loan token.

 ## ChainlinkOracle

 The `ChainlinkOracle` is an oracle that uses Chainlink-compliant feeds to provide price data.

-This Oracle handles the following cases among others (let's say that our pair is A/B):
+This oracle handles the following cases among others (let's say that our pair is A/B):
 - A/B is a feed (typically, stETH/ETH).
 - B/A is a feed (typically, ETH/USDC).
 - A/C and B/C are feeds (typically, stETH/ETH and USDC/ETH).